-The library loan policy is available at www.lib.msu.edu/circ (See also: General Student Regulation 4.00 and 5.00.)
+The library lending policies and borrower responsibilities is available at www.lib.msu.edu/about/policy-lendingall/.
+(See also: General Student Regulation 4.00 and 5.00.)

 OFFICER ELIGIBILITY-STUDENT ORGANIZATIONS

 As stated in the Student Organization Registration Policy only students registered at Michigan State University may hold an office in a registered student organization.
 Honoraries and professional organizations may request that this requirement be waived, so that Michigan State University faculty and staff may hold office in these organizations.
 Other than these provisions, the University does not stipulate any eligibility requirements for students holding an office.
 Each registered student organization and each living unit organization is encouraged to develop the eligibility requirements for its officers.